LLNL/magpie/doc/README.spark.md

 0) If necessary, download your favorite version of Spark off of Apache and install it into a location where it's accessible on all cluster nodes.
-Usually this is on a NFS home directory.
+Usually, this is on an NFS home directory.

    On older versions of Spark, you may need to set SPARK_HADOOP_VERSION and run 'sbt/sbt assembly' to prepare Spark for execution.
 If you are not using the default Java implementation installed in your system, you may need to edit sbt/sbt to use the proper Java version you desire (this is the case with 0.9.1, not the case in future versions).